 - The first step is to define the desired state or objective.
-The purpose of conducting a SWOT may be wide or narrow, general or specific.
+The purpose of conducting a SWOT analysis can be wide or narrow, general or specific.

 - The selection of the contributors for the SWOT analysis is the next step and is Important since it influences the final outcome.
-SWOT analysis is the result from consultation and discussion with the contributors and not just from their personal views, however expert.
+SWOT analysis is the result from consultation and discussion with the contributors and not just from their personal views, however they may be experts.

 - The third step is background preparation which is important for the subsequent analysis to be effective.
-This preparation is carried out in two stages i) Exploratory, followed by data collection, and ii) Detailed, followed by a focused analysis.
+This preparation is carried out in two stages.
+The first stage is exploratory, followed by data collection, and the second stage is detailed, followed by a focused analysis.
 The information on strengths and weaknesses is to focus on the internal factors of skills, resources and assets, or lack of them while the information on opportunities and threats is to focus on the external factors over which there is little or no control such as social or economic factors.

-- There is to be flow of information from the contributors.
-It is important that the information is specific, evaluative and analytical at the stage of compilation and recording of the SWOT lists.
+- It is essential that there is flow of information from the contributors.
+It is important that the information is specific, evaluative and analytical at the stage of compilation and recording of the SWOT analysis lists.
 Mere description is not enough.

 - The next step is listing of strengths.
 Strengths can relate to the group, to the environment, to the perceptions, and to the people.